assely/documentation/taxonomy.md

 <a name="the-columns-method"></a>
 ### [The Columns method](#the-columns-method)

-The `columns` method allows to define custom taxonomy columns which are displayed on the list of terms.
+The `columns` method allows for defining custom taxonomy columns which are displayed on the list of terms.

-Taxonomies accepts one kind of column: term.
+Taxonomies accept one kind of column: term.

 ```php
 public function columns()